 #1.
 Appointment: In a world where everything is becoming one-click away, why not book an appointment with a doctor?
 Booking an online appointment not only saves time by eliminating queue waiting but it is a way more convenient way for both doctors and patients.

-This is an integrated and reliable feature in healthcare app that can facilitate timely access to consutation from anywhere in the world by connecting experienced doctors.
+This is an integrated and reliable feature in healthcare app that can facilitate timely access to consultation from anywhere in the world by connecting experienced doctors.
 Here’s how it works:

-Step 5: Before users actually visit the doctor, they have the option to easily upload and share health-related information & documents online.
+- Step 5: Before users actually visit the doctor, they have the option to easily upload and share health-related information and documents online.

 To integrate the appointment booking, there are plenty of API + Webhooks available for you to integrate within the app.
 One such example is Calendly which gives the custom integration within the product.